 The unique and engaging curriculum provided by CTE schools is designed to help students explore career choices early and obtain a competitive advantage by acquiring the technical skills needed to be successful in the modern economy.
 CTE students prepare for college or career by advancing academics, receiving college credit, experiencing hands-on learning, participating in work-based learning, and earning awards, scholarships, and certifications.
+We help our students achieve their goals of becoming enrolled, enlisted, or employed in a career related field.

 90% of CTE students have the ability to learn real-world skills compared to 49% of non-CTE students